-Group of State Foresters be liable to you or to any third party for any direct, incidental, consequential, special or exemplary damages or lost profit resulting from any use of misuse of these do Data Source: Southern Group of State Foresters Wildfire Risk Assessment Portal
+data "as is" and disclaims any and all warranties, whether expressed or implied, including (without limitation) any implied warranties of merchantability or fitness for a particular purpose.
+In no event will Southern Group of State Foresters be liable to you or to any third party for any direct, indirect, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.

+Data Source: Southern Group of State Foresters Wildfire Risk Assessment Portal (https://southernwildfirerisk.com/)